holly-hacker/atelier-tools/README.md

 ## Goals

-- Be easier to understand and use than gust_tools
+- Be easier to understand and use than [gust_tools](https://github.com/VitaSmith/gust_tools)
 - Support unpacking enough file types to create a decent auto-generated wiki

+## Anti-goals

+- Be a complete replacement for [gust_tools](https://github.com/VitaSmith/gust_tools): This project is (currently) not focused on encoding external assets to be used in the game, it only tries to read these assets or convert them to useable formats.
+- Support every single format and every single game: This project was born to support [atelier-wiki](https://github.com/holly-hacker/atelier-wiki) (as to not need any C dependencies) and because I thought it was a fun project.
+As such, I won't try to support every Atelier game ever made and I'm unlikely to accept pull requests for games I don't personally own.

 ## Acknowledgements

-- [gust_tools](https://github.com/VitaSmith/gust_tools) by [VitaSmith](https://github.com/VitaSmith), which was used to figure out algorithms and file formats.
+- [gust_tools](https://github.com/VitaSmith/gust_tools) by [VitaSmith](https://github.com/VitaSmith), which was used to help figure out various algorithms and file formats.